andersontodds/pathGrid/README.md

 **Anderson, T. S.**, McCarthy, M. P., & Holzworth, R. H. (2020).
 Detection of VLF attenuation in the Earth-ionosphere waveguide caused by X-class solar flares using a global lightning location network. *Space Weather*, 18, e2019SW002408. [doi:10.1029/2019SW002408](https://doi.org/10.1029/2019SW002408)

-March 30, 2022: The next updates to this project will be:
+April 13, 2022: The next updates to this project will be:

 1. running analysis for recent X- and M-class flares,
-2. automatically running the analysis in real time on a WWLLN server,
-3. incorporating and analyzing sferic dispersion, and
+2. incorporating and analyzing sferic dispersion, and
-4. cleaning up documentation and packaging a release.
+3. cleaning up documentation and packaging a release.

-Ideally these updates will be ready by the end of November.
+Ideally the analysis of X-class flares will be ready by the end of April.
 If you want to try this out with your own data, send me a message and I'll help you get started!

+This code is fast enough to run in "near-real-time"; that is, it takes less than an hour to run a full day of WWLLN data, and theoretically could run on 10-minute files with less than 10 minutes of runtime per file.
+However, I'm not sure it's worth developing a real-time version of this analysis until there is a better science case for using this analysis on non-flare days, **and** I have reduced runtime enough to make analysis of many years of WWLLN data feasible.
+If you disagree, and want to see a real-time version of this project, let me know!

-## Current pathGrid workflow
+## Current full pathGrid workflow
 1. ensure working directory contains daily APfiles for flare days, as well as all scripts mentioned in this procedure.
 2. edit ```getPathsFromAP.m``` to point to day or days relevant to analysis: ```startnum```, ```stopnum```, ```starttime```, and ```stoptime``` need to be edited.
 3. run ```getPathsFromAP.m``` to generate stroke-station path files
 4. run ```pathGrid_fullstats_10m.m``` to generate statistics on grid crossings
 5. run ```pathgGrid_video.m``` to generate .mp4 video of grid crossings statistics over time range

+Remote workflow (APfiles on flash5, processing on flashlight)
+0. find dates of interest with ```flare_import.m```
+1. for each date, get pathlist files with ```getpaths.m```
+2. for each date, get ```grid_crossings```, ```mm_gridcross```, ```d_gridcross``` with ```pathgrid.m```
+3. run ```pathGrid_video.m``` as above

 Desired workflow:
 1. ensure working directory contains all relevant files